 If you’re a business professional, then you know how much time and attention it takes to successfully run an office.
-Now imagine that you must also balance the concerns of a local or long distance move on top of everything.
+There are several things to consider when moving offices, whether you’re moving your corporate headquarters to another building or to the next room over.
+Now imagine that you must also balance the concerns of a local or long-distance move on top of everything.
+You’ll need to consider packing your office items, moving large equipment, and storing any excess items.
 You may be wondering exactly how you are going to balance such a busy schedule without any disruption to the daily flow of business.
-Luckily, we know exactly what steps to take to make sure that office moves go smoothly.
-Here are a few things that you can do to have a stress-free office move.
+Luckily, we know exactly how to prepare for an office move, and we have some professional office moving tips for you.
+Here’s our handy office relocation guide for having a stress-free corporate relocation.

 As a business manager, you are likely familiar with the importance of assigning project managers to important tasks.
-Moving is no different and assigning one helps cut down on miscommunication and gives your other team members more time to keep up with the daily operations of your business.
-The best candidate for this task would be an office administrator, personal assistant or someone else whose primary duties include office organization and administrative duties.
+Moving is no different.
+Assigning a project manager for your office move helps cut down on miscommunication and gives your other team members more time to keep up with the daily operations of your business.
+The best candidate for this task would be an office administrator, personal assistant, or someone else whose primary duties include office organization and administrative tasks.

-It’s vital that all of your employees know exactly what their duties are concerning the move, both before and, for some, on moving day.
-Your project manager will be able to coordinate with the other employees while you make sure that normal business functions continue as they would any other time.
+It’s vital that all of your employees know exactly what their duties are concerning the office move, both before and on moving day.
+Each staff member should be well aware of the office relocation project plan that’s in place.
+Your project manager for your corporate relocation will be able to coordinate with the other employees while you make sure that normal business functions continue as they would any other time.

 When it comes to moving, as with any other business, it’s best to consult with professionals who have experience in the field.
-It’s especially important for businesses to use moving companies, as opposed to a DIY move, as professional movers will afford you the opportunity to keep your business running smoothly throughout the move.
+It’s especially important for businesses to use office moving companies, as opposed to doing a DIY move, as professional office movers will afford you the opportunity to keep your business running smoothly throughout the move.
+Hiring reputable office movers who have years of experience providing stellar office moving services will leave you with more time to focus on your business.
+Let the professional office movers handle your corporate relocation so you can pay attention to your company.
+Commercial movers can provide a range of office moving services from moving office supplies to transferring office furniture and equipment.
 Look through our blog if you need help determining how to find a good moving company.

 Sketch a basic floorplan of the new office that shows the movers where to put everything.
 This floorplan doesn’t have to have blueprint level detail, it just needs to give the mover a clear picture of where you want office fixtures and furniture.
 Having this will allow you and most of your team to work offsite on moving day so that the flow of business isn’t interrupted.

 Running a business keeps you busy, so do what you can to alleviate the concerns of an office move.
-Communication and organization are key and assigning the right office manager will ensure that those two things are taken care of.
-By following these steps, you are sure to have a stress-free office move.
+Communication and organization are key, and assigning the right office manager will ensure that those two things are taken care of.
+By following these simple moving tips, you are sure to have a stress-free office move.